 Hello!
-My name is Scott Hootman-Ng and I am a fifth year graduate student under the supervision of professor Petronela Radu.
+My name is Scott Hootman-Ng and I am a sixth year graduate student under the supervision of professor Petronela Radu.
 My somewhat unusual last name is a concatenation of my parent's family names.
 The Ng, which is what people struggle with, is pronounced as if there was an 'i' in front of it ("ing") and is my father's surname, who is Chinese.
 My research interests are in Nonlocal Models, Continuum Mechanics, PDE and Integral Equations.
-I currently also meet with professor Florin Bobaru and his group in the Engineering department working to apply nonlocal models in engineering contexts (Peridynamics) like the analysis of corrosion.
+I currently also meet with professor Florin Bobaru and his group in the Engineering department working to apply nonlocal models in engineering contexts (Peridynamics) like the analysis of fracture and damage.
 If you are from another department and would like to possibly collaborate on some projects please reach out!
 I enjoy seeing how other disciplines view technically complex problems.

 I am also a huge supporter of Open Source Software and use it whenever possible.
 For computing/numerical tasks I use Linux, Emacs, Sage, Python, R, Firefox etc. This can be somewhat of an issue in applied contexts as MATLAB is quite popular.
 I have used MATLAB in the past, but prefer to use an open source option if possible.
 I have fiddled around with GNU Octave, which is supposedly somewhat compatible with MATLAB code but the adjective "somewhat" makes me a little skiddish to use it.